 4: Does the tool you are using measure before or after a decision has already been made?

 Measuring personality, behavior, or style, is like taking a digital photograph of a person.
 You can measure them on the outside-but you can only guess what's really going on inside.
 It's like judging a book by its cover.

 Observing behavior may give you some clues about how an applicant might fit certain roles-but it's what personality and behavior doesn't tell you that causes expensive hiring mistakes.
 Mistakes you would never make if you could only peel back the cover and see what's actually going on inside.

-What if, instead of a digital photo, you had a crystal clear picture of what's really going on inside-like an MRI.
+What if, instead of a digital photo, you had a crystal clear picture of what's really going on inside-like an x-ray?
 What if you could directly measure exactly what you need to know about someone?

 It's all about decisions!